Updated: 12 january 2025

 The skin consists of three layers, the upper epidermis (0.5-1 mm thick), the deeper dermis (1-2 mm) where the blood vessels and nerves are located, and the subcutaneous fatty tissue.

 Pigment is a brown dye that is produced by the pigment cells (melanocytes) located in the lower layer of the epidermis.
 They are located relatively superficially in the skin.
-In the pigment cell, the pigment is packaged in pigment granules and delivered to the overlying epidermis cells.
-Only when the pigment is in the epidermal cells is the skin visibly pigmented.
+In the pigment cell, the pigment is packed into pigment granules and thus delivered to the overlying epidermis cells.
+Only when the pigment is in the epidermis cells is the skin visibly pigmented.

 Pigment production in the skin

 Every person, white or dark, young or old, has approximately the same number of pigment cells per unit area.
 The activity of these pigment cells and the quantity, maturity and size of the pigment granules determine a person’s skin color, as well as the color of the hair and eyes.
-In darker races, pigment cells contain much more and much larger and more mature pigment granules, and the epidermal cells are much more fully loaded with pigment granules than in whiter races.
-(Artificial) UV radiation increases the number of active pigment cells and pigment production.
+In darker breeds, pigment cells contain many more and much larger and mature pigment granules, and the epidermis cells are much more fully loaded with pigment granules than in whiter breeds.
+Ultraviolet Radiation (UV) radiation increases the number of active pigment cells and pigment production.
 The result is a brown discoloration of the skin.

 How Does Melasma Occur?